top of page

 Small Collections Grant

-This page is used to provide assessment scores for the grant.
-Please use the rubric below the grant details
+This page is used to provide assessment scores for each grant application assigned to you.
+Please use the rubric below the grant details to enter your assessment scores and any notes you wish to include.

 Implementing conservation management and access of Agricultural and Forest herbaria: the case of FIAF